 Moravian University designates all employees of the University as mandatory reporters under the Equal Opportunity, Harassment, and Non-Discrimination Policy.
-This designation requires our employees to report any knowledge they have about a member of the campus community experiencing harassment or discrimination, including gender discrimination or sexual misconduct, and/or retaliation to the Executive Director of Equity and Compliance.
+This designation requires our employees to report any knowledge they have about a member of the campus community experiencing harassment or discrimination, including gender discrimination or sexual misconduct, and/or retaliation to the Equal Opportunity & Title IX Coordinator.
 The responsibility to report does not apply to employees who have personally experienced sexual violence or discrimination.

 As per the institutional Protection of Minors Policy, incidents of sexual abuse involving minors must also be disclosed to PA ChildLine immediately at 1.800.932.0313.
 Employees may be subject to disciplinary action for failure to report.

 Employees designated as Campus Security Authorities (CSAs) under the Clery Act have additional crime reporting obligations, as explained in more detail here.
 Employees who supervise other employees, including student employees, have additional reporting obligations under Title VI/VII.
 To learn more about these mandatory reporting obligations, visit Am I Obligated to Report?.

 In addition, the University designates certain administrators Officials with Authority (OWAs) to address and correct harassment, discrimination, and/or retaliation.
 This includes:

 - Title IX Coordinator, Dr. Darren Snyder (Equal Opportunity & Title IX Coordinator)

 - Deputy Coordinator for Athletics, Rebecca May (Associate Director of Athletics)